Team Zaryen

-Team Zaryen is a Haitian Amputee football team, located in Port-au-Prince, Haiti.
+Team Zaryen is a Haitian amputee soccer team in Port-au-Prince, Haiti.
 Zaryen is the Creole word for Tarantula.

-When asked why the tarantula was chosen to represent the football team the players give two answers.
+The players give two answers when asked why the tarantula was chosen to represent the soccer team.
 First because when a tarantula attacks, it pursues its enemy slowly and is deadly with just one bite.
 A tarantula is a spider known to carry on despite the loss of a leg and with the ability to regrow a lost limb.
 Another reason for the team mascot is because the tarantula has so many legs, much like the appearance of the soccer players with their loftstrand (forearm) crutches.

 Amputee soccer is an adapted sport played with 7 players on each team (6 field players and 1 goal keeper) on a smaller field.
-Field players have lower extremity amputations, and goalkeepers have an upper extremity amputation.
-Field players use loftstrand (forearm) crutches, and play without their prosthesis.
+Field players have lower extremity amputations, and goalkeepers have upper extremity amputations.
+Field players use loftstrand (forearm) crutches, and play without prosthesis.